pointel-com-br/www.pointel/public/pibook/Língua Inglesa - Expressões Idiomáticas.md

 D examiner.
 E try.

-Item.
 22. In the first sentence of the text, the word "judge" is synonymous with

-Item.
 22. Na primeira frase do texto, a palavra "julgar" é sinônimo de

 A justice. - justiça.
 B court. - tribunal

 C consider. - considerar.

 lf you were to judge 2018's most important legal technology by looking at conference agendas and media coverage, you'd probably say it was the continuing development of